Blobfolio/bashman/README.md

 [![Build Status](https://github.com/Blobfolio/bashman/workflows/Build/badge.svg)](https://github.com/Blobfolio/bashman/actions)
 [![Dependency Status](https://deps.rs/repo/github/blobfolio/bashman/status.svg)](https://deps.rs/repo/github/blobfolio/bashman)

-`BashMan` is a Cargo plugin that helps you generate BASH completions and/or MAN pages for your Rust apps using metadata from your projects' `Cargo.toml` manifests.
+`BashMan` is a Cargo plugin that helps you generate BASH completions, MAN pages, and/or a `CREDITS.md` page for your Rust apps using metadata from your projects' `Cargo.toml` manifests.
 It pairs well with the (unaffiliated) [cargo-deb](https://github.com/mmstick/cargo-deb).

 (This can technically be used for non-Rust apps.
 It just parses the data out of a [TOML](https://en.wikipedia.org/wiki/TOML) file.
 Any TOML'll do.)